brendane/seq_view/README.markdown

 seq_view FASTA_FILE [FILE, FILE, ...]

 At present, seq_view can only read FASTA files (more file formats may be added in the future).
+Use "-" to read from stdin.

-Once the file is open, a set of keyboard command, similar to vim's commands can be used to move through the data and control the appearance.
+Once the file is open, a set of keyboard commands, similar to vim's commands can be used to move through the data and control the appearance.
 To cancel any command type ESC.
+To quit use Ctrl-C or type 'q'.

 ####KEY                 ACTION